cromwellgrim/buy-sell-listing-site/buy-selling-website.md

 - [ ] stretch: listings will have a timestamp of when the listing was posted

 Users (buyers) can:
-- [ ] As a user, I want to have a profile with my id #, name, and email associated with my account because I want the site to remember me
+- [ ] As a user, I want to have a profile with my id # and name associated with my account because I want the site to remember me
-- [ ] As a user, I want to have links to my profile, listings, search, and favourite items in my navbar because I want to be able to access them quickly and easily
+- [ ] As a user, I want to have links to a search, and my favourite items in my navbar because I want to be able to access them quickly and easily
 - [ ] As a user, I want to see featured items on the main feed because I want to see specific items in my interests
-- [ ] As a user, I want to filter my search by price and type of aircraft because I only want to see certain aircraft in my budget
+- [ ] As a user, I want to filter my search by price and make/model of aircraft because I only want to see certain aircraft in my budget
 - [ ] As a user, I want to favourite items because I want to check up on them later
 - [ ] As a user, I want to buy items by contacting the seller directly because it makes it a clearer purchase
 - [ ] As a user, I want to send messages to the seller because I want to be able to negotiate for my purchase